Negative immersions for one-relator groups: Introduction

+If the edges labelled by $a$ in $S$ are not all identified in $\Gamma$ then one such edge is only crossed once, which implies that $w$ is primitive in $\KK$.
+The same holds for $b$ and $c$, and this in turn implies that the map $\Gamma\to\Omega$ is the identity.
+Therefore $\pi(w)\geq 3$.
+Furthermore, the Whitehead graph of $w$ is connected without cut vertices, so $w$ is not itself primitive.
+Therefore $\pi(w)=3$. \end{example}

+The primitivity ranks of all words of length at most 16 in the free group of rank 4 were computed by Cashen--Hoffmann \cite{cashen_short_2020}.

+Puder \cite[Corollary 8.3]{puder_expansion_2015} proved that a generic word $w$ in a free group of rank $k$ has $\pi(w)=k$, so in particular, when $\rank\FF>2$, a generic one-relator complex has negative immersions.
 Theorem \ref{thm: Negative immersions} follows from Lemma \ref{lem: Negative immersions}, which is a finer classification of immersions from complexes with sufficiently large Euler characteristic.

-Non-positive immersions constrains the subgroup structure of a group: it follows that every finitely generated subgroup has finitely generated second homology \cite[Corollary 1.6]{louder-wilton}.
-Indeed, Wise conjectured that the fundamental groups of complexes with non-positive immersions are \emph{coherent}, i.e.\ every finitely generated subgroup is finitely presented.
+Non-positive immersions constrains the subgroup structure of a group.
+Recall that a group $G$ is called \emph{coherent} if every finitely generated subgroup is finitely presented.
+Non-positive immersions implies a homological version of coherence: if $X$ has non-positive immersions, then the second homology group of any finitely generated subgroup of $\pi_1X$ is finitely generated \cite[Corollary 1.6]{louder-wilton}.
+Indeed, Wise conjectured that the fundamental groups of complexes with non-positive immersions are coherent.
+The authors and, independently, Wise, have shown that one-relator groups with torsion are coherent \cite{louder_one-relator_2018,wise_coherence_2018}.

-Our next theorem asserts that negative immersions also constrains the subgroup structure of a one-relator group.
+Our next theorem asserts that negative immersions also constrain the subgroup structure of a one-relator group.
 Recall that a group $G$ is called \emph{$k$-free} if every subgroup generated by $k$ elements is free.
+The \emph{rank} of a group $G$ is the minimal number of elements needed to generate $G$, and is denoted $\rk{G}$. {Note that, if $G$ has a one-relator presentation with $n$ generators, then either $G$ is free (of rank $n-1$) or $\rk G=n$; see Remark \ref{rem: One-relator rank} below.}

 \begin{theorem}[Low-rank subgroups of one-relator groups] Let $\GG={\FF}/\ncl{w}$ be a one-relator group with $\pi(w)>1$.
-There is a finite collection $P_1,\dotsc,P_n$ of one-ended, one-relator subgroups of $\GG$ with the following property.
-Let $H<\GG$ be a finitely generated subgroup. \begin{enumerate}[(i)] \item If $\rk{H}<\pi(w)$ then $H$ is free. \item If $\rk{H}=\pi(w)$ then $H$ is either free or conjugate into some $P_i$. \end{enumerate} In particular, the one-relator group $\GG$ is $(\pi(w)-1)$--free. \end{theorem}
+There is a finite collection $P_1,\dotsc,P_n$ of freely indecomposable, one-relator subgroups of $\GG$, each of rank $\pi(w)$, with the following property.
+Let $H\leq\GG$ be a finitely generated subgroup. \begin{enumerate}[(i)] \item If $\rk{H}<\pi(w)$ then $H$ is free. \item If $\rk{H}=\pi(w)$ then $H$ is either free or conjugate into some $P_i$. \end{enumerate} In particular, the one-relator group $\GG$ is $(\pi(w)-1)$--free. \end{theorem}

 The $P_i$ are defined in Subsection~\ref{subsection: primitivity rank and w subgroups}.
 Theorem~\ref{thm: k-free} is a cousin of Magnus' Freiheitssatz, which says that if $\HH$ is a proper free factor of a free group ${\FF}$ and the natural map $\HH\to{\FF}/\ncl{w}$ is not injective then $w$ is in fact conjugate into $\HH$~\cite{magnus-freiheitssatz}.
 Theorem~\ref{thm: k-free} follows immediately from Lemma \ref{lem: Universal property of w-subgroups}, which applies to homomorphisms from groups of low rank to $\GG$.